lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 Observe that the horizontal and vertical components transforms like a projective transformation.
 Indeed, the perspective projection transformation is a projective transformation where the affine function is given by {math}`P_{d}`.
 In other words, the perspective projection is dividing by depth.
-Using our reasoning about representing projective transformations in the previous section, we can deduce the lifted mapping from rearranging the perspective equations
+Using our reasoning about representing projective transformations that lead to the matrix representation {ref}`matrix_repr_projective`, we can deduce the lifted mapping from rearranging the perspective equations

 ```{math}
 P_{d} P^{\prime}_{proj,h} = n P_{h} \\